phillymelee/phillymelee.github.io/README.md

 ## Repository Breakdown

-This repo only contains the front-end code.
+This front-end code for the repo is located at the root of the repo.
 It was made using [Create React App](https://create-react-app.dev/).

 To run it locally: